Good Sensory Learning Blog

 Posted by Erica Warren on

-Many families hope that their insurance coverage can help lessen the financial burden of academic assistance for children with dyslexia and other learning disabilities as study skills, development of cognitive abilities, and homework help is often necessary for this population of learners.
-Although this appears to be a reasonable service, particularly for children that have a diagnosis, upon investigation, you will find that this is not the case.
+Many families hope that their insurance coverage can help lessen the financial burden of academic assistance for children with dyslexia and other learning disabilities, as study skills, development of cognitive abilities, and homework help are often necessary for this population of learners.
+Although this appears to be a reasonable service, particularly for children who have a diagnosis, upon investigation, you will find that this is not the case.
 What do Insurance Companies Cover?
-Insurance companies will often accommodate medical and mental health services, but because tutors, learning specialists and educational therapists, are trained primarily in education, they don’t have the...
+Insurance companies will often accommodate medical and mental health services, but because tutors, learning specialists, and educational therapists are trained primarily in education, they don’t have the...